-Use the card's BIOS setup program (available at server bootup) to configure the card for the interface(s) you are currently using or plan to use.
+Use the card's BIOS setup program (available at server bootup) to configure the card for the connection you plan to use.
 For example, if the HP TopTools Remote Control card is to be accessed via your local area network, the LAN settings must be defined.
 If you are planning both local area network and modem access, you need to define both LAN and the PPP settings.

-Once the communications link is initially configured using the HP TopTools Remote Control BIOS Setup program, you can change these configuration parameters at your remote client using the HP TopTools Remote Control web interface (described in Chapter 5) without rebooting the server.
+NOTE Once the communications link is initially configured using the HP Top Tools Remote Control BIOS Setup program, you can change these configuration parameters at your remote client using the HP TopTools Remote Control web interface (described in Chapter 5) without rebooting the server.